microbiome/data/Salehi2025/README.md

 -   `FrequentistCompareARG.R` and `FrequentistCompareShannon.R` – Simulation-based comparison of Bayesian and frequentist models for ARG and Shannon.

+-   `EnrichmentModels.R`  – runs enrichment models using Bayesian regression to estimate high ARG prevalence across groups

--   `report.qmd` – Quarto document that loads precomputed model results and generates Figure 5.
+-   `report.qmd` – Quarto document that loads precomputed model results and generates results.

 -    `main.R` – Wrapper script to execute all of the above in correct order.

 -    All fitted models and simulation results are saved as `.rds` files to avoid repeated computation.

-## How to Use and Reproduce Figure 5
+## How to Use and Reproduce the report

 To load the dataset in R: